Helena Deland: Biography

-Deland is featured on "Free The Frail", a song from JPEGMafia's third studio album All My Heroes Are Cornballs.
+Deland is featured on "Free the Frail", a song from JPEGMafia's third studio album All My Heroes Are Cornballs.

 Her 2020 album Someone New was longlisted for the 2021 Polaris Music Prize, and was a Felix Award nominee for Anglophone Album of the Year at the 43rd Félix Awards.

 In 2021, she formed the electronic act Hildegard with Canadian producer Ouri.
 Their eponymous debut album, recorded over eight days, was released June 4, 2021.
+Their album Jour 1596 was longlisted for the 2025 Polaris Music Prize.

+In 2022, Deland toured Europe with Andy Shauf and Leith Ross.

+Deland released her second solo album, Goodnight Summerland, on 13 October 2023, under the Chivi Chivi label.
+Intentionally steering "Goodnight Summerland" towards a more acoustic direction, Deland collaborated with New York-based singer-songwriter Sam Evian, known for his work with artists such as Cass McCombs and Big Thief.

+In an interview, Deland shared the emotional journey encapsulated in Goodnight Summerland.
+The album stands is a tribute to her late mother, delving into the complexities of grief and the challenges of navigating life after loss.

+The album was a longlisted nominee for the 2024 Polaris Music Prize.